stonepros/stone/doc/releases/firefly.rst

   clusters) by default.
 Support for this flag first appeared in v0.64; v0.67 Dumpling is the first major release that supports it.
   It is first supported by the Linux kernel version v3.9.
-If you plan to access a newly created Ceph cluster with an older kernel or clients (e.g, librados, librbd) from a pre-dumpling Ceph release, you should add 'osd pool default flag hashpspool = false' to the '[global]' section of your 'ceph.conf' prior to creating your monitors (e.g., after 'ceph-deploy new' but before 'ceph-deploy mon create ...').
+If you plan to access a newly created Stone cluster with an older kernel or clients (e.g, librados, librbd) from a pre-dumpling Stone release, you should add 'osd pool default flag hashpspool = false' to the '[global]' section of your 'stone.conf' prior to creating your monitors (e.g., after 'stone-deploy new' but before 'stone-deploy mon create ...').

 * The configuration option 'osd pool default crush rule' is deprecated